 This course is small-business oriented and helps the student understand and develop the entrepreneurial spirit and how to use it in the formation of a business.
 Coverage includes opportunity recognition, small business trends, and the challenges and objectives of owning a small business.

-Prerequisite: ENTR 206 Principles of Entrepreneurship; ACCT 202 Principles of Accounting II
+Prerequisite: ENTR 206, ACCT 202

 ENTR 335 Social Entrepreneurship (3)